 Additionally, two diamonds with equal carat weights may differ greatly in terms of size depending on their shape—so make sure you understand both factors before making your final purchase decision!
 Customers usually default to this because size is easily visible to the human eye.
 While color and clarity are hard to see.
 It’s the obvious aspect that adds expense as there really isn’t a way around it.
 Size cost money.
 A 0.95 carat vs a 1-carat diamond has a large price jump.
 Each fraction can make a large difference in cost.

 Here is a 4 C’s of Diamonds buying tip:

-A certain trick of the trade regarding 4 C’s of Diamonds is depending on the diamond cut, a 1 carat may be smaller than another one carat.
+A certain trick of the trade regarding 4 C’s of Diamonds depends on the diamond cut, a 1-carat may be smaller than another one-carat.
 What do I mean?
 Let me explain.
 If a diamond is bottom-heavy- too deep in shape.
-The top of the stone will shrink in millimeter.
-The same goes for a diamond that is shallow, as a result appearing wider.
+The top of the stone will shrink in millimeters.
+The same goes for a diamond that is shallow and as a result appears wider.
 This is why cut grade is important even when evaluating carat size.